-Long before she started writing on a laptop, Jennifer was scribbling stories and poems anywhere she could.
-Words felt like magic to her.
+Long before I started writing on a laptop, I was scribbling stories and poems anywhere I could.
+Words felt like magic to me.
 They still do.
-These days, she writes on whiteboards and in Google Docs, teaching college students across all majors how to communicate clearly and confidently in writing.
+These days, I share that magic with college students across all majors, teaching them how to communicate clearly and confidently in writing.

 STUDIES IN STORYTELLING

-Jennifer was honored to be selected as a Fellow in the Children’s Literature Fellowship Program at the Lichtenstein Center, where she studied under the mentorship of Emma Walton Hamilton.
-She holds a BA in English and most recently completed a certificate in Narrative and Creative Writing for Nonfiction from Cornell University.
+I was honored to be a Fellow in the Children’s Literature Fellowship Program at the Lichtenstein Center, where I studied under the mentorship of Emma Walton Hamilton.
+I hold a BA in English and recently completed a certificate in Narrative and Creative Writing for Nonfiction through Cornell University–work that continues to shape my approach to story.

 IN MAGAZINES, MEDIA, AND MORE